LucaMele/battleship-angular/README.md

 ```

 ##Live demo
-For a live demo, please go on: http://battleship-angular.azurewebsites.net/
+For a live demo, please go to: http://battleship-angular.azurewebsites.net/

 ##Unit tests